-This causes the baby’s brain to halt in development.
+This causes the baby’s brain to halt development.
 It can also give the baby severe whiplash as their neck muscles are not yet strong enough to hold up their head.

 Since this is normally caused by intentional abuse from a parent or guardian, it’s very rare that this can accidentally happen to your child while they’re in the swing.
-If you don’t follow the required guidelines when keeping them in a swing, however, it can lead to further harm on your baby’s brain and head.
+If you don’t follow the required guidelines when keeping them in a swing, however, it can lead to further harm to your baby’s brain and head.

 Here are the different guidelines to keep in mind when safely placing your baby in the swing throughout the day.

 Don’t Keep Them in The Swing For Too Long